MichaelWong1024/MichaelWong1024/README.md

 </p>

 🔍 **About Me:**
-I'm a 1st year master's student at [Georgia Institute of Technology](https://www.gatech.edu/) in [Computer Science](https://www.cc.gatech.edu/degree-programs/master-science-computer-science).
+I'm a 1st year master's student at [Georgia Tech](https://www.gatech.edu/) in [Computer Science](https://www.cc.gatech.edu/degree-programs/master-science-computer-science).
 I chose my Area	of Specialization in [High Performance Computing Systems](https://www.cc.gatech.edu//sites/default/files/documents/2021/highperformancecomputing.pdf).
 (BTW you can find the other specializations [here](https://www.cc.gatech.edu/ms-computer-science-specializations), if you are interested😎)

 📫 How to reach me: mhuang339[at]gatech[dot]edu